October 31, 2017

 Find a quality, reliable used car at The KEY!

 Looking for a used car that will last you?
 Come to The KEY in Oklahoma City today to view the biggest selection of high-quality used cars in Oklahoma!
-We have a huge variety of cars and trucks to choose from, and they all come with a lifetime warranty included so you can be sure they’ll last many more years.
+We have a huge variety of cars and trucks to choose from, and they all come with a 10 year limited warranty included so you can be sure they’ll last many more years.
 Call (405) 526-7000 to learn more or view our used car inventory online to find the perfect used car for you!